Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

+### Martina Franz dos Santos, Philipps-Universität Marburg.
+Adult second language and literacy instruction for LESLLA learners in Germany is still largely dominated by cognitively oriented, bottom-up approaches that conceptualize literacy primarily as the sequential acquisition of subskills such as phonological awareness and grapheme–phoneme correspondence (Franz dos Santos, 2026).
+While these skills are undeniably important, studies have shown that LESLLA learners may experience limited transfer to everyday literacy demands under mainly cognitive approaches (Allemano, 2013; Maddox & Esposito, 2011).
+From the perspective of the New Literacy Studies, literacy is conceptualized as participation in socially situated practices shaped by context, values, institutions, and power relations (Street, 2012; Papen, 2005).
+From this perspective, learning to read and write involves participation in meaningful literacy practices rather than merely mastering isolated cognitive skills.
+Against this backdrop, my doctoral project investigates whether a pedagogical approach grounded in sociocultural learning theory and literacy as social practice can better support the development of functional literacy among LESLLA learners of German as a second language.
+The study draws particularly on the Real Literacies approach (Rogers, 1999) and the concept of Communities of Practice (Lave & Wenger, 2020).
+Learning is organized around authentic, learner-relevant literacy practices and ethnographically identified literacy events from participants’ everyday lives.

+The study addresses the following research questions:
+(1) To what extent do instruction based on the Real Literacies approach and strategy-focused learning counselling differ in their impact on the development of technical and functional literacy skills among LESLLA learners?
+(2) How do LESLLA learners mobilize linguistic, social, and multimodal resources when engaging in authentic literacy tasks within different instructional settings?

+The study is designed as a mixed-methods intervention study employing a quasi-experimental pre–post design.
+Sixteen LESLLA learners participate in two intervention groups within a German literacy course.
+Group A participates in instruction based on the Real Literacies approach, while Group B receives strategy-focused learning counselling targeting mainly cognitive subskills such as decoding and encoding (Markov, Scheithauer & Schramm, 2015).
+The interventions are conducted by the researcher herself and take place over a 15-week period with two additional instructional hours per week.
+Pre- and post-testing are conducted individually in a one-to-one setting using a criterion-referenced, LASLLIAM-based performance test developed specifically for LESLLA learners (Franz dos Santos, 2023).
+The test assesses both technical and functional literacy through authentic everyday tasks presented orally and in learners’ L1.
+In addition to the analysis of test results, the data are further examined through qualitative multiple case studies based on video recordings of test administrations and intervention sessions as well as semi-structured interviews conducted after the intervention phase.
+The qualitative analysis focuses on how learners approach authentic literacy tasks, which linguistic and multimodal resources they draw on, and how participation in different instructional settings shapes the development of functional literacy.
+The presentation will discuss first empirical insights and their implications for adult second language literacy instruction and assessment.

+References

+Allemano, Jane (2013): Testing the Reading Ability of Low Educated ESOL Learners.
+In: LESLLA Symposium Proceedings 8 (1), S. 127–144.
+Franz dos Santos, Martina (2026): “Assessing LESLLA learners’ functional literacy competences”.
+In: Czinglar, Christine; Perry, Kristen & Schramm, Karen (Hrsg.): Adult Migrants Acquiring Oral and Basic Literacy Skills in a Second Language: Literacy Events, Language Learning and Formative Assessment.
+Berlin: De Gruyter.
+Lave, Jean; Wenger-Trayner, Étienne (2020): Situated learning.
+Legitimate peripheral participation.
+31st printing.
+Cambridge: Cambridge Univ.
+Press (Learning in doing).
+Maddox, Bryan; Esposito, Lucio (2011): Sufficiency Re-examined: A Capabilities Perspective on the Assessment of Functional Adult Literacy.
+In: Journal of Development Studies 47 (9), S. 1–17.
+DOI: 10.1080/00220388.2010.509788.
+Markov, Stefan; Scheithauer, Christiane; Schramm, Karen (2015): Lernberatung für Teilnehmende in DaZ-Alphabetisierungskursen – Handreichungen für Lernberatende und Lehrkräfte.
+Münster / New York: Waxmann.
+Minuz, Fernanda, Jeanne Kurvers, Karen Schramm, Lorenzo Rocca & Rola Naeb (2022): Literacy and Second Language Learning for the Linguistic Integration of Adult Migrants.
+Reference guide.
+Strasbourg: Council of Europe.
+Papen, Uta (2005): Adult literacy as social practice.
+More than skills.
+London, New York: Routledge (New Approaches to Adult Language, Literacy and Numeracy).
+Rogers, Alan (1999): Improving the quality of adult literacy programs in developing countries: the ‘real literacies’ approach.
+In: Int.
+J. of Educational Development 19, S. 219–234.
+Street, Brian (2012): New Literacy Studies.
+In: Michael Grenfell, David Bloome, Cheryl Hardy, Kate Pahl, Jennifer Rowsell und Brian Street (Hg.): Language, ethnography, and education.
+Bridging new literacy studies and Bourdieu.
+New York NY: Routledge.

 ### Live Grinden, University of Applied Sciences, Bergen.
 ### _The distribution of burdens within Norwegian integration policy: An exploration of how LESLLA learners are impacted by language requirements for Norwegian permanent residence and citizenship_
 A LESLLA learner is an adult migrant who goes through the complex process of learning to become print literate, or consolidating her print literacy, in a language which is not her first language.
 This presentation uses a critical applied linguistics lens to examine learners’ reflections on their preparation for and performance within a testing regime in relation to current language policy.
 Semi-structured interviews were conducted with 18 LESLLA learners.
 A Capability Approach (Sen, 1992, 2000) expanded with a relational and multidimensional aspect of disability (Terzi, 2005) including Buchanan et al.’s (2000) elements for disability analysis, served as a conceptual lens to analyse the data.
 Using reflexive thematic analysis (Braun & Clarke, 2022) the discussion suggests how participants, in various ways, assume and embody societal and political expectations embedded in the relevant policy framework.